davidemms/Open_Orthobench/README.md

 # Orthobench Revisited
+This is the GitHub repository for a complete reanalysis of the Orthobench benchmarks for orthogroup inference accuracy.
+It contains 70 currated bilaterian orthogroups based on the orthogroups from the original Orthobench study:

+Trachana, K., Larsson, T.A., Powell, S., Chen, W.‐H., Doerks, T., Muller, J. and Bork, P. (2011), Orthology prediction methods: A quality assessment using curated protein families.
+Bioessays, 33: 769-780. [doi:10.1002/bies.201100062](https://doi.org/10.1002/bies.201100062)

+There have been a number of major corrections to the currated orthogroups, which together improve the accuracy of the benchmarks considerably.
+The paper reporting this reanalysis will be submitted for peer review.
+The updated orthogroups together with the complete set of data supporting the analysis are provided in this repository.
+The issues page is open, so anyone can identify any further corrections that are required and can submit the data supporting the correction.

+# Description of Files

 There are two main directories
 * **BENCHMARKS**: Contains all the files you need to benchmark an orthogroup inference method.